-Click the Configure System Log button (shown in Figure 4-101), you will see the screen below (shown in Figure 4-103).
+Click the Configure System Log button (shown in Figure 4-103), you will see the screen below.

-be logged.
-For the Display Level, all logge I begin to log all the selected events.
-For the Log Level, all events above or equal to the selected level wil d events above or equal to the selected level will be displayed.
-If the selected mode is 'Remote' or 'Both, ress and UDP port of the remote syslog server.
+System Log Configu ration If the log mode is enabled, the system wil be logged.
+For the Display Level, all logge events will be sent to the specified IP add recorded in the local memory.
+I begin to log all the selected events.
+For the Log Level, all events above or equal to the selected level will I devents above or equal to the selected level will be displayed.
+If the selected mode is 'Remote' or 'Both,' ress and UDP port of the remote syslog server.
 If the selected mode is 'Local' or 'Both,' events will be Select the desired values and click 'Save/ Apply' to configure the system log options.
-Log: ⊙ Disable () Enable Log Level: Display Level: Mode: Debugging V Error V Local V Save/Apply
+Log: 💿 Disable 🔿 Enable Log Level: Display Level: Mode: Debugging V Error V Local V Save/Apply